UnearthedArcana/B_Spells/Log.md

 TO DO 33: Put Devil's Eyes in New Spell section (offer to replace Infravision or add as 2nd level spell as Spectral Hand).

+Version 0.90.14

+2020-08-30

+- missing wands: wand of the heavens, gremlin wand,wand of force, wand of fireball, wand of freshness, wand of knock, wand of spiders,

+2020-08-29

+- Added spell icon bams for mass dominate and demand

+- Missing wand: added wand of freezing death, wand of magic missile, wand of lightning, wand of armory, Wand of Polymorph, Wand of Freezing Death, Wand of Cloudkill

 Version 0.90.13

 2020-08-25